7 Ways To Optimize Your End-to-End Supply Chain

 Be careful to understand the financial implications of both those scenarios—i.e. what you will be obligated to if you have to cancel or revise down your demand.

-Understanding your suppliers’ lead times is also critical in managing your suppliers’ inventory.
-If they have a three-month lead time on a raw material, you need to understand that they may not be able to react if you increase your demand within a 90-day horizon.
+Understanding your suppliers’ lead times is also critical in managing their inventory.
+If your suppliers have a three-month lead time on a raw material, you need to understand that they may not be able to react if you increase your demand within a 90-day horizon.

 Minding your P’s and Q’s is just as important in your end-to-end supply chain as it is in etiquette.
 (The expression “mind your p’s and q’s” means that you ought to mind your manners.)

-But in the case of your end-to-end supply chain, the P’s and Q’s refer to the RFP’s and RFQ’s (and RFI’s).
-These Requests for Proposals, Requests for Quote (and Requests for Information) are the supply chain and sourcing managers’ tool to ensure that their suppliers are providing the highest quality, lowest costs, and latest innovation.
+But in the case of your end-to-end supply chain, the P’s and Q’s refer to the Request for Proposals (RFPs), Request for Quotes (RFQs), and Request for Information (RFIs).
+These three Ps and Qs are the supply chain and sourcing managers’ tool to ensure that their suppliers are providing the highest quality, lowest costs, and latest innovation.

 In many cases, the RFI is used to survey the supplier landscape.
 You know which suppliers you already use, so the RFI is an opportunity to understand the infrastructure, financial strength, and capabilities of new suppliers.
 The RFI is an excellent tool to identify potential new suppliers.